Hibbertia brevipedunculata

 Hibbertia brevipedunculata is a species of flowering plant in the family Dilleniaceae and is endemic to northern Australia.
-It is a sub-shrub with hairy foliage, linear to lance-shaped leaves with the narrow end towards the base, and yellow flowers arranged singly on the ends of branches or short side shoots, with thirty to forty-four stamens arranged in bundles around the two carpels.
+It grows as a sub-shrub with hairy foliage, linear to lance-shaped leaves with the narrow end towards the base, and yellow flowers arranged singly on the ends of branches or short side shoots, with thirty to forty-four stamens arranged in bundles around the two carpels.

 Description

 Hibbertia brevipedunculata is a multi-stemmed sub-shrub that typically grows to a height of up to 60 cm, its branches ribbed below the leaf axils and its foliage more or less densely hairy or scaly.
 The leaves are linear to lance-shaped with the narrower end towards the base, mostly 15–35 mm long and 1.2–4.5 mm wide on a petiole up to 1.2 mm long.
 The flowers are arranged singly on the ends of the main branches or on short side-shoots on a stout peduncle 4–8 mm long, with egg-shaped to lance-shaped or oblong bracts 1.6–2.2 mm long.
 The five sepals are joined at the base, the two outer sepal lobes 3.3–5.1 mm long and the inner lobes 4.8–7.5 mm long.
 The five petals are broadly egg-shaped with the narrower end towards the base, yellow, 7.4–15.7 mm long with two lobes.
 There are thirty to forty-four stamens arranged in bundles around the two carpels, each carpel with four ovules.
 Flowering mainly occurs from December to June.